exercism/v3/languages/csharp/exercises/concept/equality/.docs/after.md

 ### `IEqualityComparer<T>`

 If you have a class that can be uniquely identified in two different ways, say a `Person` class that has a SSID and a unique email address then .NET provides a means to allow two different collections to use different hash-code and equality tests.
 Each can take an different implementation of `IEqualityComparer<T>` which will provide an `Equals()` and a `GetHashCode()` method.
+You can have a dictionary keyed on SSID and another keyed on email address.

 Where `IEqualityComparer<T>` is in play you would typically still implement `Equals()` and `GetHashCode()` on your item class to avoid problems outside the collection classes.

+One consideration when using `IEqualityComparer<T>` is that privae methods etc. will not be available for the equality test.

 ### Note on floating point equality